TPGDiff: Hierarchical Triple-Prior Guided Diffusion for Image Restoration: Experiments

+\textbf{Unknown Task Generalization.} To evaluate the generalization ability of the model under unknown complex degradations, we conduct quantitative experiments on the POLED and TOLED~\citep{zhou2021image} datasets.
+Captured by under-display cameras, these datasets exhibit high-resolution characteristics and real-world degradation artifacts, making them suitable for evaluating cross-domain robustness.
+As shown in Tables~\ref{tab:poled} and~\ref{tab:toled}, the proposed method outperforms existing approaches across multiple metrics, demonstrating strong generalization ability under unseen degradation scenarios.
+This suggests that the proposed framework can effectively transfer its learned restoration priors to degradation distributions that are substantially different from those observed during training.

-\subsection{Ablation study}
+\subsection{Ablation Study}

-In this section, we conduct ablation experiments on deraining and desnowing tasks using the Rain200L and Snow100K-L datasets to evaluate the impact of TPGDiff's individual components on overall performance.
-All reported metrics represent the average results across both tasks.
+In this section, we conduct ablation experiments to evaluate the impact of individual components in TPGDiff on the overall restoration performance.
+Unless otherwise specified, the ablation experiments are conducted on the Rain200L~\cite{yang2017deep} and Snow100K-L~\citep{liu2018desnownet} datasets, and the reported metrics are averaged over both tasks.

-\textbf{Effectiveness of Different Types of Priors.} To evaluate the contribution of each prior, we conduct a progressive ablation study, as reported in Table~\ref{Tab:Aba-1}.
+\textbf{Effectiveness of Different Types of Priors.} To evaluate the contribution of each prior, we conduct a progressive ablation study, as reported in Table~\ref{Tab:Aba-prior}.
 Starting from the baseline, the incorporation of degradation and semantic priors leads to improvements in both pixel-level accuracy and perceptual quality.
 With the further introduction of the structural prior, all evaluation metrics are consistently optimized.
-The visual comparisons in Figure~\ref{Fig:Aba-1} confirm the necessity and synergy of each prior component.
+The visual comparisons in Figure~\ref{Fig:prior} confirm the necessity and synergy of each prior component.

 \textbf{Effectiveness of Prior Input Positions.} To further investigate the sensitivity differences of diffusion model layers to various priors, we conduct an alignment study on prior injection positions.
-As shown in Table~\ref{Tab:Aba-2}, the model achieves optimal performance when semantic priors are applied to deep layers and structural priors are injected into shallow layers.
+As shown in Table~\ref{Tab:Aba-positions}, the model achieves optimal performance when semantic priors are applied to deep layers and structural priors are injected into shallow layers.
+These results validate our prior-position alignment strategy, indicating that matching prior types with layer-specific representation properties is crucial for effective restoration.

+\textbf{Effectiveness of Structural Prior Components.} To further analyze the structural prior, we remove depth, segmentation, and DoG information separately while keeping other settings unchanged.
+These experiments are conducted on Rain200L~\cite{yang2017deep} and LOL-v2~\cite{yang2021sparse}.
+As shown in Table~\ref{Tab:Aba-Stru}, removing any component degrades performance, indicating that the three structural cues are complementary and jointly provide a more complete structural representation.
+The corresponding visual comparisons are shown in Figure~\ref{Fig:Stru}.